powercap/powercap/README.md

 This project provides the `powercap` library -- a generic C interface to the Linux powercap sysfs interface.
 It includes an implementation for working with Intel Running Average Power Limit (RAPL).

+These bindings were originally created for use with [RAPLCap](https://github.com/powercap/raplcap), but can be used independently.
+See the RAPLCap project for a more general interface for managing RAPL power caps, including command line utilities.

 ## Prerequisites

 Powercap (with the RAPL implementation) was released with Linux kernel 3.13.